Economic history of China before 1912: High Qing

 The Qing government intervened considerably in the economy, partly in the hope to ensure social stability.
 The monopoly on salt was restored and became one of the greatest sources of revenue for the state.
 Qing officials tried to discourage cultivation of cash crops in favor of grain.
 Wary of the power of wealthy merchants, Qing rulers limited their trading licences and usually refused them permission to open new mines, except in poor areas.
 Merchant guilds proliferated in all of the growing Chinese cities and often acquired great social and even political influence.
 Rich merchants with official connections built up huge fortunes and patronized literature, theater and the arts.
 Cloth and handicraft production boomed.
 Scholars also describe the period from the late Ming up to the High Qing era as a second commercial revolution, which was even more transformative than the first that occurred earlier during the Song dynasty.
 By the end of the 18th century what historians sometimes refer to as a "circulation economy" or "commodity economy" developed, in which commercialization penetrated local rural society to an unprecedented degree.
+In Timber and Forestry in Qing China, Zhang Meng chronicled the role of interregional resource markets.
+Her study of the timber trade show how merchants and landowners developed long-distance supply chains to sustain forestry over long economic cycles.

 Copper was obtained from Japan.
 Copper also came from Yunnan.

 In the late 18th and early 19th centuries, productivity stagnated and government revenues began to decline.
 Along with a decline in revenue, the Imperial state's administrative capacity began to decrease.